 Wondering if teaching English remotely is right for you?
-We’re big fans of teaching remotely, and working remotely in general, as it allowed us to fund our travels around the world.
+We’re big fans of teaching online, and working remotely in general, as it allowed us to fund our travels around the world.
 But what if you’re not traveling and just teaching from home?
 We’ve done that too!

 7 Benefits of Teaching English Remotely

 The routineness of a 9 to 5 gig (or more likely 8 to 5 for most) doesn’t allow for a lot of flexibility in your day.
 But when you teach English remotely, you have A LOT of flexibility.
 In most cases for online teachers, the students are located in Asia, most notably China.
 Since that’s the case, the hours for teaching remotely are drastically different from “normal” work time hours for most people.

 For example, we teach English remotely every morning (except Sundays) from about 4:30 am to around 8:00 am during Daylight Savings Time.
 While that’s early for us teachers, it’s in the evening for our students.
 They’ve already been to school, had dinner and then practice their English with you in the evening.
 It’s always a very busy day for them!

 So whether you’re teaching English as a side gig for some awesome extra income or this is your job while you’re in a transition period (between jobs or raising children), you have a lot of flexibility with teaching remotely!